GeekyAnts/flutter-web-admin-dashbaord/README.md

-In order to start the project use:
-**Note** that this project requires:
+Prerequisites:

 1. Your Flutter version needs to be `1.5.4` and higher
 2. Version 3.0 of the Flutter plugin

-In order to start this project:
+In order to run this project:

 1. Clone the flutter web repository.  [https://github.com/flutter/flutter_web](https://github.com/flutter/flutter_web)
 2. Add $HOME/.pub-cache/bin as path.